BIS351groupproject/Flavour-House-Restaurant-App/README.md

 - "h1" to "h6": Used in a logical nesting order.

 Visual & Color Contrast
-- We ensure the site is readable for everyone:
+- We ensure the site is readable for everyone.
 - The brown and beige background meets the text clarity.
 - We don't rely only on colors to show errors; we use text labels as well.